 The default password is analog.

 You should see the PlutoSDR welcome screen.
 You have now SSHed into the ARM CPU on the Pluto itself!
-Type the following commands in:
+If you have a Pluto with firmware version 0.31 or lower, type the following commands in:

 fw_setenv attr_name compatible fw_setenv attr_val ad9364 reboot

 fw_setenv compatible ad9364 reboot

 You should now be able to tune up to 6 GHz and down to 70 MHz, not to mention use a sample rate up to 56 MHz!
 Yay!

 Instead of providing you code to run, I have created multiple exercises where 95% of the code is provided and the remaining code is fairly straightforward Python for you to create.
 The exercises aren’t meant to be difficult.
 They are missing just enough code to get you to think.